israProj/isra/README.md

 # Then check with the folder named res_genmodel-g-tmp
 ```

-For Glow and AnonymousX, we run the bug detection with compiler's command line interfaces.
+For Glow and SophGo, we run the bug detection with compiler's command line interfaces.

 #### Settings